jathavaan/k-ball/README.md

 - **Dynamic Interactions:** Tests cover UI elements that dynamically update based on user actions, such as search results, sorting, scrolling, adding ratings, and threads with replies.

+### Running Tests

+To learn how to run the tests for the frontend, refer to the [Frontend guide](./docs/README4DEVS.md)

+### Further improvements

+Throughout development, we implemented simple component tests alongside the creation of new components and features, ensuring their behavior and rendering were validated early on.
+As the application grew in complexity, our focus shifted to end-to-end (E2E) tests that simulate core user workflows.

+However, we could improve by adding more integration tests to further check how components, Redux state, and GraphQL APIs work together.
+Using more advanced mocks for these dependencies would make the tests more reliable and thorough.
+This was the next step in the frontend testing.